HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 HOW TO ROAD TRIP IN SWITZERLAND + TRAVEL TIPS

 Tempted to take a Switzerland road trip?
 Then you’ve come to the right place!
 As an avid admirer of all things Swiss, I’m here to help.
-There’s no better way than hitting the open roads and winding your way around this stunning country – marveling at its gorgeous lakes and majestic mountain peaks as you go.
+There’s no better way than hitting the open roads and exploring Switzerland by car – marveling at its gorgeous lakes and majestic mountain peaks as you go.

 Things to know before driving in mountains in Switzerland